GoogleChrome/developer.chrome.com/site/en/articles/long-animation-frames/index.md

 }
 ```

 The Long Tasks API is also an incomplete view, since it may exclude some important tasks.
-Some updates—like rendering—happen in separate tasks that ideally should be included together with the preceding execution that caused that update to accurately measure the “total work” for that interaction.
-For more details of the limitations of relying on tasks, see [the “Where long tasks fall short” section of the new API’s explainer](https://github.com/w3c/longtasks/blob/main/loaf-explainer.md#where-long-tasks-fall-short).
+Some updates—like rendering—happen in separate tasks that ideally should be included together with the preceding execution that caused that update to accurately measure the "total work" for that interaction.
+For more details of the limitations of relying on tasks, see [the "Where long tasks fall short" section of the new API's explainer](https://github.com/w3c/longtasks/blob/main/loaf-explainer.md#where-long-tasks-fall-short).

 The final issue is that measuring long tasks only reports on individual tasks that take longer than the 50 millisecond limit.
-An animation frame could be made up of several tasks below this 50 millisecond limit, yet collectively still block the browser’s ability to render.
+An animation frame could be made up of several tasks below this 50 millisecond limit, yet collectively still block the browser's ability to render.

 ## The Long Animation Frames API

 The [Long Animation Frames API](https://github.com/w3c/longtasks/blob/main/loaf-explainer.md) (LoAF) is a new API that seeks to address some of the shortcomings of the Long Tasks API to enable developers to get more actionable insights to help address responsiveness problems and improve INP.

 The Long Animation Frames API is an alternative approach to measuring blocking work.
 Rather than measuring the individual **tasks**, the Long Animation Frames API—as its name suggests—instead measures **long animation frames**.
-A long animation frame is when a rendering update is delayed beyond 50 milliseconds (the same as the Long Tasks API’s threshold).
+A long animation frame is when a rendering update is delayed beyond 50 milliseconds (the same as the Long Tasks API's threshold).

 It can be called in the similar way as long tasks with a `PerformanceObserver` looking at `long-animation-frame` types: